guseggert/c-multiformats/README.md

 Its goal is to be a portable implementation that can be reused across as many programming languages, operating systems, and architectures as possible.
 In addition to running tests locally, I also test this on an STM32 MCU.

-This has a design goal of avoiding dynamic heap allocations, so APIs are generally usable with only stack allocations, constant-sized buffers, mem pools, etc. There are currently two exceptions to this:
+This has a design goal of avoiding dynamic heap allocations, so APIs are generally usable with only stack allocations, constant-sized buffers, mem pools, etc. The OpenSSL multihash backend is the only exception to this, because OpenSSL itself allocates.
-* The murmur3-x64-64 hash function, due to limitations of the underlying library
-* The OpenSSL multihash backend, due to limitations in OpenSSL

 This is under early development and APIs may break or be incomplete.